RocketDerp/April14_2025/June10_2025/June14_Facing_Up_To_Pandemic_August_24_2018_Aftermath.md

 I saw very little educaitonal focus on 1918 pandemic.
 Very little of how vacinnactions are made, what a factory looked like, what it looked like under microscope and animation models.
 I saw very little university-style education, and a lot of "talking heads" debating with each other who were more about sounding good on media systems than it was about cram-session of science and network effects of how computer virus (Internet Research Agency) or a biological virus (COVID-19) spreads peer to peer, person to person.

+&nbsp;

+## Harsh to realize

+Just how bad this was, we had 10 months before the vacinne was made and started to be available in December 2020, and there was little *response of education* to teach about what was to come, and anticipating, and providing excellent high-quality education material to predcitable resistance (conditioned by Russia via social media since March 2013).

+Military biological warfare, NSA - they have to grasp meme warfare and just didn't take mind-fucking as a problem.

+Now since January 2024 it's gotten so much worse and into *subejective* complex things about Donald Trump's mental health.
+Very hard to debate.
+But SCIENCE of a virus and the negative side-effects of prevention - that isn't subjective, it is all the scientists of the world - all science thinking systems of humanity - against a microscopic virus that has evolved on our Earth.
+A predator that spreads by living creatures, including humans, getting on airplanes and on ships.

+What I'm saying is that I hvaen't fully processed all this realization in June 2025 and I'm just now becoming self aware of just how bad a "less spirtual" war against a virus debates went in USA - and how there has been no positive spirtual follow up (a world wide funeral service for all those we lost, common bond, thank-you parties for all the workers and medical people who served during the war against disease)...